Embassy of Italy, Washington, D.C.

 The Italian Embassy in Washington, D.C. is the diplomatic mission of the Italian Republic to the United States, and the seat of the Italian Ambassador to the United States.

 The original Italian diplomatic mission to the United States following Italian unification was founded by Baron Saverio Fava.
 The current chancery is located just off Embassy Row at 3000 Whitehaven Street, Northwest, Washington, D.C.
 It is accessed from the Woodley Park station on the Washington Metro.
 In 1972, the Italian government purchased property from the Andrew W. Mellon Foundation that was part of the campus of the neighboring Center for Hellenic Studies.

-The new building was designed by Piero Sartogo and was completed in early 2000.
+The new building was designed by Piero Sartogo, Nathalie Grenon and Susanna Nobili, and was completed in early 2000.